Last Updated Jan 28, 2019

 While the kefir created from quality powdered starter cultures, like the one from Body Ecology, can be reused for a number of batches, eventually it will lose its ability to culture the liquid substrate.

-By comparison, the grain cultures used to make traditional-style kefir are actually referred to as a type of "evolved life form" and living matrix of microbes that, when properly cared for, will proliferate and in-effect live indefinitely.
+By comparison, the grain cultures used to make traditional-style kefir are actually referred to as a type of "evolved life form" and a living matrix of microbes that, when properly cared for, will proliferate and in-effect live indefinitely.
 So yeah, they are a bit different!

 Though powder-made varieties have their place, for the serious kefir consumer, traditional-grain based kefir can be a better, more cost-effective probiotic-diverse option to powder starters.